ralatsdc/springbok-static-site/springbok-site/content/_index/projects/bioinformatics/partnershealth-harvard.md

 +++
-title = "Partners Health & Harvard Medical Institute" weight = 11
+title = "The largest hospital-based research enterprise in the US" weight = 11

 [asset]